Tom Gale (designer)

 Thomas Charles Gale (born 18 June 1943) is an American automobile designer widely known for his work with the Chrysler, Dodge and Plymouth marques.
-Gale and his design partners Trevor Creed and John Herlitz were instrumental with breakthrough designs that rescued Chrysler twice from the brink of bankruptcy.

-Early life
+Early life and education

 Gale was born in 1943 to Tom Gale Sr., who was an engineer in GM's Buick division.
 Growing up in Flint, Michigan, Gale showed a keen interest in automobiles.
 In 1966, he graduated from Michigan State with a degree in industrial design.